pablomaurer/cordova-plugin-file-sync/README.md

 # cordova-plugin-file-sync
 This plugin does just sync files comparing a `manifest.json` to find out changed files.
 Then it downloads or deletes changed files.

+Currently only IOS is implemented.
+Feel free to do the Android implementation.

 ### installation
 ```sh
 // stable